fons/JavaOdeInt/README.md

 + [os-maven-plugin] (https://github.com/trustin/os-maven-plugin) The maven plugin used to determine the version of the operating system requires a maven version at least version 3.1

+## Directory structure

+The main directories

+   + fodeint

+     Each subdirectory corresponds to one of the Fortran packages [listed below](id:fortranpackages).
+This contains the fortran code.
+Each directory name refers to the fortran source code package.
+Each package directory has two sub-directories :
+     * src

+       Contains the Fortran source code.
+     * txt

+      Contains the comment section of the Fortran source code describing the usage of the Fortran code as well as other auxiliary code or driver scripts where appropriate.

+   + codeint

+     This directory contains the C code interface.
+Each directory is the name of the fortran package it interfaces to preceded by a c.
+     E.g. the directory named *codepack* contains the c interface to *odepack* Fortran package.

 ## Mac OSX